 If you get a sense that your feelings of like, love, attachment, and closeness are not being reciprocated, you are probably in a rebound relationship.

-As you move through rebound relationship stages, do keep in mind that not all rebound relationships are bad relationships.
+As you move with dating on the rebound, do keep in mind that not all rebound relationships are bad relationships.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.